7 Critical Mistakes Homeowners Make During the Permitting Process

 When applying for a Electrical Panel permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Thurston County may vary slightly from municipality to municipality, standard US zoning dictates that: Panel upgrades must comply with the current National Electrical Code (NEC), often requiring the addition of arc-fault (AFCI) and ground-fault (GFCI) protection in residential spaces.
+Key code points for a Electrical Panel in Thurston County: Panel upgrades must comply with the current National Electrical Code (NEC), often requiring the addition of arc-fault (AFCI) and ground-fault (GFCI) protection in residential spaces.

 Estimated processing time in Thurston County: 2 to 4 weeks.